grafana/k6/README.md

         isMobile: false,                    // Simulate mobile device or not
         javaScriptEnabled: true,            // Should JavaScript be enabled or not
         locale: 'en-US',                    // The locale to set
-        offline: false,                     // Whether to put browser in offline or not
+        offline: false,                     // Whether to put browser in offline mode or not
         permissions: ['midi'],              // Permisions to grant by default
         reducedMotion: 'no-preference',     // Indicate to browser whether it should try to reduce motion/animations
         screen: {width: 800, height: 600},  // Set default screen size